u-clarkdeveloper/setup_environment_sh/README.md

 # setup_environment_sh Script

 ## !!!Warning!!!
-This could have bugs and/or vaulnerbilities, This is a script to make my life easier.
-Use at your own risk
+This could have bugs and/or vaulnerbilities, this is a script to make my life easier.
+Use at your own risk.

 ## Description
 This script is used to check to make sure env variables exist and are set.